django-auth-ldap/django-auth-ldap/docs/source/groups.rst

     AUTH_LDAP_DENY_GROUP = "cn=disabled,ou=groups,dc=example,dc=com"

 However, these two settings alone may not be enough to satisfy your needs.
-In such cases, you can use the `~django_auth_ldap.config.LDAPGroupQuery` object to perform more complex matches against a user's groups.
+In such cases, you can use the :class:`~django_auth_ldap.config.LDAPGroupQuery` object to perform more complex matches against a user's groups.
 For example:

 .. code-block:: python